Alfresco/alfresco-ng2-components/docs/core/services/highlight-transform.service.md

 An excerpt of a retrieved document can be shown with the matching search terms highlighted to indicate where they were found.

-The service works by adding HTML \<span> elements around all sections of text that match the `search` string.
+The service works by adding HTML &lt;span> elements around all sections of text that match the `search` string.
 You can specify multiple search strings at once by separating them with spaces, so passing "Apple Banana Cherry" in `search` will highlight any of those words individually.
-The \<span> element includes a `class` attribute which defaults to "highlight" but you can pass any class name you like using the `wrapperClass` parameter.
+The &lt;span> element includes a `class` attribute which defaults to "highlight" but you can pass any class name you like using the `wrapperClass` parameter.